mstanczy/git-workshop/README.md

 >>>>>>> footer
 ```

-You as the project admin have to make a call and remove the bad line as well as separators added by git
+You as the project admin have to make a call and remove the bad line as well as separators added by git.
+You decided that "© 2020 Company, Inc." is the correct one.

 14. Edit the jumbotron.html file and remove line 97, 99, 100 ad 101:
 ```